 How to Freeze Soy Milk

 Even though not the ideal, freezing really helps preserve soy milk, especially if you want to use it for cooking.
-Here are few simple steps in properly storing this product in your freezer:
+Here are a few simple steps in properly storing this product in your freezer:

 - Put the milk in a container a few sizes larger than the total amount of liquid to be stored.
 Because the milk contains water, it is likely to expand once it freezes.
 Picking the right container avoids leaks and breakage.